kalrnlo/RankCache/README.md

 -- Forces a refesh in the cache for Player1 local Sucess = RankCache.ForceRefresh(game.Players.Player1)

+-- Creates a callback to be called whenever a players rank changes in the group 1234 local Disconnect = RankCache.OnRankChanged(1234, functiion(Player, NewRank, OldRank)
+    print(`{Player.Name}'s new rank is {NewRank} in group 1234`) end)

+-- Creates a callback to be called whenever a players rank changes in the defualt group local Disconnect = RankCache.OnRankChanged(functiion(Player, NewRank, OldRank)
+    print(`{Player.Name}'s new rank is {NewRank}`) end)
 ```

-More examples are available in the [examples](https://github.com/WhitehillGroup/RankCache/tree/main/examples) folder.
+More examples are available in the [examples](https://github.com/kalrnlo/RankCache/tree/main/examples) folder.